 5. Choose or add the custom fields required to complete this template.

 Custom fields are the fields where the text will change each time you send the document.
 The person sending out the onboarding invites will use these fields to customise the form for the new hire.
+You may have created a list of the custom fields that you need to use for this template when you prepared the document.

 6. You will now be taken to a template generator, powered by Dropbox Sign.